saidsef/grafana-loki-on-k8s/README.md

 This will deploy the following services in `monitoring` namespace:

-- Grafana - with Prometheus and Loki as data sources
+- Grafana - preconfigured with Prometheus and Loki as data sources
 - Prometheus
 - Loki
-- Promtail - with configuration that will push data to Loki
+- Promtail - preconfigured to push data to Loki

 ## Configuration